fknappe/mock-restful-express/README.md

 |---- 1_2.json
 ```

-#### Default responses
+#### Default responses with MockHTTP

-All requests are conventioned to have a defined mocked response.
-For GET methods like **/foo**, its expected to have a *all.json* file define to response for the request.
-In case of PUT and DELETE methods are conventionally to default response with HTTP Code 204 without any body.
+All requests received from your project routes could be conventioned to have a defined mocked response.
+For GET methods like **/foo**, its expected to have a *all.json* file defined to response for the request.
+In case of PUT or DELETE actions, the default response is agreed to be defined with HTTP Code 204 without any body.
 In case of POST requests, the default response is defined to have HTTP Code 200 without any body.

 In case of some route doesn´t have its respective mocked response, a message will be sent with HTTP Code 404 and body with a descriptive error message.

+This behavior could be easily supported by your project's routes through a library MockHTTP, defined on this project.
+To know better this libray usage, take a look at this project example section.